 If your symptoms indicate the possibility of LPR, a fiber optic examination of the throat is required to observe the voice box.
 If this area appears swollen and/or red, you may have LPR.
-At that point, further tests may be recommended or a treatment plan will be initiated.
+At that point, further tests may be recommended or treatment initiated.